-D.5.3 The main role and responsibilities of the Strategic Planning Committee as set out in its written terms of reference which provide details on the purpose, authority, duties and responsibilities, are to:
+D.5.3 The key tasks and responsibilities of the SPC as set out in its terms of reference, are to:

-- ensure that the Group develops a well-defined planned medium term strategy in line with the Board's guidance and its approved business and restructuring plan - set the key objectives and goals of the business plan and the annual budget, to review major business initiatives within the framework of which the Executive Board draws up the annual budget and the medium term business plan to be reviewed and approved by the SPC, before its submission for approval to the Board - review and propose to the Board strategic partnerships, rights issues, issuing convertibles and/or launching debt issuance programs, acquisitions or disposals, the formation of joint ventures and all other major investments or disinvestments by the Group; and where deemed necessary, make proposals, to the Board on all of the above issues - maintain and take all necessary actions on regulatory and internal capital required to cover all types of risks (incl. strategic and reputational risks, as well as other non-quantifiable risks) and to ensure that capital requirements are met at all times - · review and evaluate all major Group's initiatives aiming at transforming the business and operating model - monitor on a regular basis the strategic and the key performance indicators of the Group, including the segmental - review and, as needed, make proposals to the Board on all other issues of strategic importance to the Group.
+- ensure that the Group develops a well-defined planned medium term strategy in line with the Board's guidance and its approved business and restructuring plan - review, within the framework of which the Executive Board draws up the annual budget, the business plan and the restructuring plan, the key objectives and goals contained therein and review major business initiatives, before their submission for approval to the Board. - review, analyze and deliberate issues concerning the Group's strategic choices (e.g. strategic partnerships, share capital increase, issuing convertibles and/or launching debt issuance programs, mergers, acquisitions or disposals, the formation of joint ventures, creation or dissolution of special purpose vehicles, dividend distribution and other major investments or disinvestments by the Group etc.), ensuring these being in line with the approved Groups strategy.
+The SPC shall formulate relevant proposals to the Board if: - a) the issue under discussion exceeds € 40 million, while for lower amounts approval will be provided by the Executive Board - b) a decision of the Board is obligatory by Law or by the Bank's contractual commitments - c) it is deemed necessary by the SPC, taking into account the complexity and nature of the strategic choices under discussion - maintain and take all necessary actions on regulatory and internal capital required to cover all types of risks (incl. strategic and reputational risks, as well as other non-quantifiable risks) and to ensure that capital requirements are met at all times - review and evaluate all major Group's initiatives aiming at transforming the business and operating model - monitor on a regular basis the strategic and the key performance indicators of the Group, including the segmental view - review and, as needed, make proposals to the Board on all other issues of strategic importance to the Group.